scott-hf/SingletonUtil/README.md

-# SD Singleton Util - Destroyer of hard references
+# SD Singleton Util - Destroyer of Hard References

-A blueprint-exposed, C++ singleton utility **plugin** for **Unreal Engine**, designed to cache and retrieve singleton instances of actors, components interfaces, and global objects.
+A blueprint-exposed, C++ singleton utility **plugin** for **Unreal Engine**, designed to cache and retrieve singleton instances of actors, components, interfaces, and global objects.

 ## TLDR
 - Stop calling "get actor of class" and caching it as a variable